Aero A.23: Design and development

 The A.23's straight-edged tailplane, mounted on the upper fuselage and strut-braced from below, was adjustable in flight and carried separate rounded, balanced elevators.
 Its fin was small, with a large, rounded, balanced rudder which extended down to the keel and worked in a gap between the elevators.
 All components were steel-framed and fabric-covered.

 Its fixed, conventional undercarriage originally had mainwheels on a single axle, mounted on V-struts from the lower fuselage with wire cross-bracing.
 The rear components of the V-struts had rubber disc shock absorbers.
-By May 1928 the axle had gone and the landing gear made more robust with a transverse X-strut.
-A castoring steel tailskid had its own rubber shock absorber.
+By May 1928 the axle had gone and the landing gear was made more robust with a transverse X-strut.
+A castoring steel tailskid had its rubber shock absorber.

 Operational history

 The first A.23 flew in 1926.
 From 1928, seven A.23s flew ČSA's Prague-Marienbad (Mariánské Lázně) and Prague-Uzhhorod; some remained in service until 1936.